 It is actually better to shampoo curly hair less frequently and use conditioner instead..

-It is similar with brushing.
+And it is similar with brushing.
 Curly hair is thin.
 If you brush it a lot, you can break or fray it and make it more frizzy.

 It is better to use a wide bristle brush–or better yet a pick–and brush it infrequently.
 Like once a day or even fewer times than that if you can.